Posted Jan. 8, 2021, in effect until further notice.

-- Non-SDSU, but SDSU mission-essential events, as defined in the JRB Event Protocols, continue to require COVID Response Team review and approval.
-No events for external groups with more than 60 participants will be approved, regardless of adjusted COVID capacity or internal or external location;
+- Non-SDSU, as defined in the JRB Event Protocols, event plans continue to require COVID-19 Response Team review and approval.
+No events for external groups with more than 60 participants will be approved, regardless of adjusted COVID-19 capacity.

-- Limitations do not affect NCAA Intercollegiate Athletics programming, which have separate, more stringent COVID protocols established in accordance with NCAA requirements.
+- Limitations do not affect NCAA Intercollegiate Athletics programming, which have separate, more stringent COVID-19 protocols established in accordance with NCAA requirements.

 Events during COVID-19